thuqining/thuqining.github.io/_pages/about.md

 Highlights
 ======
-[2024.07] Honored to receive the Best Paper Award (Top 5%) from the IEEE PES General Meeting 2024!
+[2024.07] Our probabilistic reserve paper has won the Best Paper Award (Top 5%) from the IEEE PES General Meeting 2024!